thaispalmer/styleg/README.md

 Useful for artists and developers who wants to create guides for consistent visual implementations, this tool generates a `.json` file that has all the parameters needed.
 And optionally it can build this data visually into a HTML file.

-Currently, it has support for color palettes and font families.
+Currently, it has support for color palettes, font families and font icons.
 View [example folder](https://github.com/thoso/styleg/tree/master/examples) for more information.

 ## Installation